List of Soviet Union–United States summits

 Soviet Union–United States summits were held from 1943 to 1991.
-The topics discussed at the summits between the president of the United States and either the general secretary or the premier of the Soviet Union ranged from fighting the Axis powers during World War II to arms control between the two superpowers themselves during the Cold War.
+The topics discussed at the summits between the president of the United States and either the general secretary or the premier of the Soviet Union ranged from fighting the Axis powers during World War II to arms control between the two superpowers themselves during the Cold War, to the December 1990 declaration that the Cold War had ended, and the six implementing follow-ups prior to the December 1991 dissolution of the Soviet Union.

 World War II / Allies of World War II

 The "Big Three" Allied leaders (left to right) at the Yalta Conference, February 1945: Winston Churchill, Franklin D. Roosevelt and Joseph Stalin.

 Clement Attlee, Harry S. Truman and Joseph Stalin at the Potsdam Conference, July 1945.